On the Principles of Political Economy and Taxation · David Ricardo

 Why it matters

-It's the reason specialization and trade create wealth, and the personal key to leverage — you multiply your output by concentrating on your highest-opportunity-cost work and trading away the rest, even tasks you're good at.
+It’s why specialization and trade create wealth — and your key to leverage: concentrate on your highest-opportunity-cost work and trade away the rest, even tasks you’re good at.

 A common misreading